CUNY-CL/yoyodyne/README.md

 [`bfloat16` half precision
 format](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) if
 supported by the accelerator.
 This may reduce the size of the model and batches in memory, allowing one to use larger batches.
+Note that only default precision is expected to work with CPU training.

 Examples
 --------